metabase/metabase/docs/api-documentation.md

 ## `GET /api/tiles/:zoom/:x/:y/:lat-field-id/:lon-field-id/:lat-col-idx/:lon-col-idx/`

-This endpoints provides an image with the appropriate pins rendered given a MBQL QUERY (passed as a GET query string param).
+This endpoints provides an image with the appropriate pins rendered given a MBQL `query` (passed as a GET query string param).
 We evaluate the query and find the set of lat/lon pairs which are relevant and then render the appropriate ones.
 It's expected that to render a full map view several calls will be made to this endpoint in parallel.